uobdv/Design-Verification/index.md

 ## Lecture and lab times

-*Autumn Term 2019*
+*Autumn Term 2020*

-- Lecture Times (weeks 2-12, but not week 8) - unless notified otherwise:
-  Please check your timetable as there may be room changes at short notice.
-  - Tu 12:00 - 12:50 in QB 1.68
-  - Tu 15:00 - 16:50 in MVB 1.11
-- Week 1:
-  - Th 15:00 - 15:50 in FRY BLDG 2.41
-- There are no lectures in week 8.
-- Design Verification scheduled lab time: Th 15:00 - 15:50 in MVB 1.15 - on demand
-- Design Verification help session: Fr 13:00 - 13:50 in MVB 1.11 (QB 1.68 in week 4)
+- Lecture recordings will be made available on a weekly basis via Blackboard.
+There are roughly two to three hours of recordings per week.

+- Online synchronous sessions (named Lectures in the timetable) are scheduled at 11:00 on Mondays in weeks 1-7 and also in weeks 11-12.

-  - Special Design Verification help session: Depending on demand, special help desk sessions can be arranged at this time.
-These can cover setting up access to the EDA tools, an introduction to using the EDA tools, help with using the languages, methodology, etc.
+- Lab-based seminars with associated remote desktop bookings are scheduled at 12:00 on Tuesdays in weeks 1-7 and also in weeks 11-12.
+These can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, etc.
-- You should spend at least 3h per week working through the course materials, exercises and assignments.

-## Office hours for Kerstin (3.25 MVB)
+- A peer learning sessions are scheduled at 10:00 on Fridays in weeks 1-7 and also in weeks 11-12.

+## Making contact

-*Autumn Term 2019*
+*Autumn Term 2020*

-- You can always approach me before or after our lectures.
+- Your main ways of getting help with this unit are:
+  1. Ask at the online synchronous (Lecture) sessions on Mondays.
+  2. Ask a TA, ideally during the labs/seminars on Tuesdays.
+  3. Post your question on the online forum for the unit.
+  4. Ask a fellow student at the peer learning sessions on Fridays.

-- **Please note that sending me an email may not result in the type of help you may need.** This is because I get far too many emails per day to process them all in a timely manner.
+- **Please note that sending Kerstin an email may not result in the type of help you may need.** This is because Kerstin gets far too many emails per day to process them all in a timely manner.
-- **In addition, you can always visit my office.** You may want to phone me on 0117 9545146 before you come, in order to check I'm actually in my office.
-- Generally, it may or may not be possible for me to listen to you straight away, but it will always be possible to make an appointment at the time when you ring or visit.
-- Please note that on Wednesday afternoons and on Fridays I am on RESEARCH LEAVE and may not be contactable at all.